Okumidori おくみどり

 History

-Registered as a crossing of Yabukita as the flower parent and Shizuoka Zairai No.16, also known as Shizai 16 or S16, as the pollen component (more about this in the second part of this article later on).
-The original release paper explains its promotion as a cultivar that allowed it to expand the harvest period.
+Registered as a crossing of Yabukita as the flower parent and Shizuoka Zairai No.16, also known as Shizai 16 or S16, as the pollen component.
 It is a late budding cultivar harvestable around eight days after Yabukita, allowing factories to have a better distribution of harvesting periods and spread the window of harvesting and processing with a high-yield cultivar.
-Although it's a cultivar registered for Sencha, it's also used for Tencha production and Gyokuro.
+Although it's a cultivar registered for Sencha, it's also commonly used for Tencha production and Gyokuro.

-Although registered in 1974, it didn't immediately become widely used even though it was understood to be an excellent cultivar for some years.
+Registered in 1974, it didn't immediately become widely used for some years, even though it was understood to be an splendid cultivar.
 One of the main reasons for this is that the price of its first harvest was low because it is a late-harvesting cultivar.
-In recent years, even early-growing teas are cheap if they are not of good quality and even late-growing teas of good quality trade at relatively high prices.
+Recently, even early-growing teas are cheap if they are not of good quality, and even late-growing teas of good quality trade at relatively high prices.
 From around 1990, Okumidori attracted attention as a high-quality, high-yielding cultivar, and the cultivated area increased.
-The demand for ready-to-drink (RTD) bottled tea has shifted the market.
+Another reason is the shift in the market due to the demand for ready-to-drink (RTD) bottled tea.
 Beverage manufacturers are looking for teas with a relatively cheaper price and a mild taste.
-For this reason, some tea producers are beginning to introduce late-growing cultivars, such as Okumidori, to increase the utilisation rate of tea factories and proactively reduce production costs.
-Okumidori's quality characteristics, typical of green tea, are highly regarded, and its yield is high even in second and third harvests.
+For this reason, some tea producers are beginning to introduce late-growing cultivars, such as Okumidori, to increase the utilization rate of tea factories and proactively reduce production costs.
+Okumidori's quality characteristics, with stereotypical flavors of green tea, are highly regarded, and its yield is high even in second and third harvests.

-Breeding crops such as tea has several other challenges that also affected its popularisation aside from the economic factors.
+Breeding crops such as tea has several other challenges that also affected its popularization aside from the economic factors.
 Since it is a perennial woody crop, the time for flowering and crossbreeding slows down the generation turnover, making breeding less efficient.
-Furthermore, the self-incompatibility of the tea plant made it difficult to analyse the transmission of traits, so the efficiency of the selection was low.
-Methods such as Quantitative trait locus (QTL) analysis and DNA marker techniques linked to specific strain traits have also developed, increasing the efficiency of the breeding process.
+Furthermore, the self-incompatibility of the tea plant made it difficult to analyze the transmission of traits, so the efficiency of the selection was low.
+Modern methods such as Quantitative Trait Locus (QTL) analysis and DNA marker techniques linked to specific strain traits have also developed, increasing the efficiency of the breeding process.

 On the other hand, in the 1990s, Yabukita peaked in popularity, and the availability of land and willingness to replant with a new cultivar was low.
 For this reason, even if excellent new cultivars existed, they were not easily spread.
-According to a paper released in 2006, Early and late-growing cultivars have seen an increase in cultivation area due to the concentration of the harvesting season into a tiny period.
-Due to the overuse of the Yabukita cultivar, it overworks the harvesting period and the processing factories.
-By growing cultivars other than Yabukita, the harvesting window is longer, which also lengthens the hiring time of seasonal workers, making it a more attractive job for them, but also lowering the pressure on the processing factories, which could also mean more spread out production costs.
-In turn, this means there is a need for more control in the fields, as each cultivar might have different needs or pests to control.
-The producer and consumer education, awareness and preferences are also increasing.
+According to a paper released in 2006, early and late-growing cultivars have seen an increase in cultivation area due to the concentration of the harvesting season into a tiny period.
+Due to the overuse of the Yabukita cultivar, the harvesting period and the processing factories get overloaded.
+By growing cultivars besides Yabukita, the harvesting window is longer.
+Increasing the hiring time of seasonal workers, making it a more attractive job for them, but also lowering the pressure on the processing factories, which could also mean a more spread out production cost.
+In turn, this means there is a need for more management in the fields, as each cultivar have different needs or pests weaknesses, just to mention a few.
+The producers and consumers education, awareness and preferences are also increasing.
 The approach to the market is also changing.
-Although small, specialised products like single cultivar teas and more product information regarding the processing or blends at buying time are increasing, as well as the number of producers experimenting with black tea production or half-withered teas.
+Although small, specialized products like single cultivar teas and more product information regarding the processing or blends at buying time are increasing, as well as the number of producers experimenting with black tea production or slightly withered teas.

 Although this movement has only just begun, changes in consumption, the spread of RTD plastic bottled tea, and a rise in consumer demands for the safety and security of their products are diversifying the breeding and selection goals.
-And we will probably see some differences in the cultivars to come.
+We will probably see some differences in the new cultivars to come.
 Like the newly released Shizuyutaka and Yumesumika, a perfect showcase of the breeding focus nowadays, Shizuyutaka focuses on high yield, doubling Yabukita.
 Yumesumika's main characteristic is a 1.5 times more aromatic sweet and flower aromas than the already aromatic Koushun.
-Focus has shifted nowadays on high-yield growth, selection of cultivars with distinctive flavours or aromatic characteristics, pest-resistance cultivars, low fertilization adapted cultivars and cultivars with functional components like the high levels of anthocyanin of Sun Rouge or methylated catechin levels of Benifuki.
+Focus has shifted nowadays on high-yield growth, and selection of cultivars with distinctive flavors or aromatic characteristics, pest-resistance cultivars, low fertilization adapted cultivars and cultivars with functional components.
+Like the high levels of anthocyanin of Sun Rouge or methylated catechin levels of Benifuki.

-The market seems to be moving towards where cultivar diversity is needed to diversify production, increase yields and cater to newer market segments, especially abroad.
+The market seems to be moving towards and scenario where cultivar diversity is needed to diversify production, increase yields and cater to newer market segments, especially abroad.
 This situation is also transforming the breeding goals for tea cultivars, together with the implementation of technologies like the QTL and DNA markers mentioned above, as well as changing the overall breeding and propagation programs.
-Other developments include efforts to promote cultivars inside the prefectures by offering assistance in their propagation and cultivation, but also evaluation after processing to review the teas made with those new cultivars and accelerate its promotion and market availability after breeding and registration.
-A success story for Saemidori spearheading this type of initiative in Kagoshima.
+Other developments include promoting cultivars inside the prefectures by offering assistance in their propagation and cultivation.
+While supporting evaluation after processing to review the teas made with those new cultivars and accelerate its promotion and market availability after breeding and registration.
+A success story for Saemidori, spearheading this type of initiative in Kagoshima.

-Cross-breeding green tea cultivars introduced after the war began to rise in the 1970s, but in 1974, when Okumidori was finally registered, Yabukita rapidly proliferated, quickly reducing the amount of Zairai (seed-grown) tea fields.
-Generally speaking, with woody crops, the supply of seedlings of new cultivars is small at the beginning of cultivation due to being reproduced by cuttings, and the availability of grown trees is low, making it difficult for a rapid spread.
+The cross-breeding of green tea cultivars introduced after the war began to rise in the 1970s, but in 1974, when Okumidori was finally registered, Yabukita rapidly proliferated, quickly reducing the amount of Zairai tea fields.
+Generally speaking, the supply of seedlings of new tea cultivars is small at the beginning of cultivation due to being reproduced by cuttings, and the availability of grown trees is low, making it difficult for a rapid spread.
 In the 1970s, there was rapid replanting of seedlings from native Zairai to Yabukita, and there were not many other cultivars available or large quantities of seedlings to interrupt this tendency.

 Characteristics

 Okumidori is a high-yielding cultivar, budding around 8 to 11 days later than Yabukita and can be harvested 6 to 8 days after Yabukita.
 It has vigorous growth, with one more main branch than Yabukita (6 against 5), and a spreading growth habit.
-Tea with Okumidori leaves material has a refreshing, clean aroma and taste.
-Okumidori is a cultivar to replace or grow alongside Yabukita due to its higher, good colour and relatively little loss of quality even if the harvesting season is delayed.
-The yield of fresh leaves is high for all three harvests, with an average of the three harvests that doubles that of Yabukita yields in most of the test areas.
+Tea processed with Okumidori has a refreshing, clean aroma and taste.
+Okumidori is a cultivar thought to replace or grow alongside Yabukita due to its higher quality, with good colour and relatively little loss of quality even if the harvesting time is delayed.
+The yield of fresh leaves is high for all three harvests, with an average that doubles that of Yabukita yields in most of the test areas.

-As sencha, the new buds grow well, and the length of the internodes of the buds tends to be longer.
-So stems may stand out during processing, but the fresh leaves are bright green, so the final product has a bright green colour.
-It has a high bud number during the picking season and a slightly higher bud weight than Yabukita.
+New buds grow vigorously, the length of the internodes of the buds tends to be longer than other cultivars.
+Stems may stand out during processing, but the fresh leaves are bright green, so the final product has a bright-green colour.
+It has a high bud number during the harvest period and a slightly higher bud weight than Yabukita.
 A chemical analysis reported similar tannins and water-soluble compound levels as Yabukita in 1973.

-The tea has a fresh aroma and a good taste while being neutral and blending well with other cultivars, so it is not only used as a single-origin tea but also as a blend component because it does not cover the characteristics of others.
+The resulting tea has a fresh aroma and a good taste, while being neutral and blending well with other cultivars.
+It is not only used as a single-origin tea, but also as a blend component because it does not cover the characteristics of others.
 Okumidori does not particularly stand out, getting similar results as Yabukita in tasting evaluations of Sencha.
 On the other hand, it is an excellent cultivar commonly used for Gyokuro and Tencha production.
-One of its most interesting characteristics is its body texture as Matcha.
+One of its most interesting characteristics is its body texture as Matcha, neither light nor thick, somewhat balanced and harmonious.
 Unfortunately, I could not find data on this subjective experience I have shared with several people after trying different Okumidori matcha from several farms.

 References